yuhuang-lab/yuhuang-lab.github.io/_pages/about.md

 Congratulations to our undergrad researcher, Samantha McLoughlin, and PhD student, Zach Karas, for their paper
 being accepted to ASE 2025!

+* **May 2025**
+Congratulations to Yifan receiving the C. F. Chen Best Paper award in Department of Computer Science!